judavid/CheckoutApi/README.md

 # CheckoutApi
 Checkout Api

-In this project sprint-boot was used to create and configure each of the projects of each microservice, for the creation of the applications the spring framework is used with the MVC pattern, the compilation is done with maven and the deployment in a dockerized environment it is done with docker compose.
+In this project, sprint-boot was used to create and configure each of the projects of each microservice, for the creation of the applications the spring framework is used with the MVC pattern and the documentation api was used swagger2, the compilation is done with maven and the deployment in a dockerized environment it is done with docker compose.

 ### Prerequisites
 install